vishnurajendran/Meteor2D/docs/LandingPage.md

 # Meteor 2D

-Meteor is a lightweight 2D game engine designed for simplicity and flexibility in C++.
-Built on top of SDL (Simple DirectMedia Layer), it provides a clean and intuitive API for game development.
+Meteor is a lightweight 2D game engine.

 ## Features